-The implementation of the new intercompany Quota Share reinsurance agreement presents a potential for concentration risk.
+The intercompany Quota Share reinsurance agreement presents a potential for concentration risk.
 The Company manages this potential risk through a funds withheld arrangement, and contractual requirements for minimum notice of cancellation periods to be observed.

 C.7.
 Any other information